MMGroesbeck/silent-auction-back-end/api-documentation.md

 - - Requires {user, JSON web token as "token"}
 - - On successful login, returns token as "token", success message as "message".
 - - If unable to validate username/password combo, returns status 401.

+## /api/auctions
+- GET /api/auctions
+- - Returns array of all auctions.
+- GET /api/auctions/:id
+- - Returns auction with id = :id
+- GET /api/auctions/seller
+- - REQUIRES TOKEN
+- - Returns array of auctions where logged-in user is seller
+- GET /api/auctions/:id/bids
+- - REQUIRES TOKEN
+- - Returns array of bids (no username) for auction with id = :id only if logged-in user is seller.

 ## /api/bidders
 - GET /api/bidders/:id
 - - REQUIRES TOKEN